 A roadmap for widespread censorship

 In July 2024, California Gov. Gavin Newsom tweeted that a parody video of Vice President Kamala Harris should be “illegal.”
-Heeding the call, the California legislature passed two laws that infringe on the First Amendment by using vague terms to ban certain political speech.
+Heeding the call, the California legislature passed two laws that infringed on the First Amendment by using vague terms to ban certain political speech.

 These two laws are a perfect roadmap for widespread government censorship.
 By using vague standards like banning content “likely to harm” a candidate’s “electoral prospects,” AB 2839 allows government officials to punish people for posting political memes that the officials dislike.